-- Policies - All policies are now part of a rolling program for Equality Impact Assessment using the good practice guidance using the pro forma below.
-Good practice guidance suggests policies should be reviewed on a three year rolling program.
-As all our school policies are reviewed within a three year window, we plan to assess each policy as it is written or reviewed, so that by Dec 2020, all policies will be impact assessed.
+- Policies - All policies are now part of a rolling program for Equality Impact Assessment using good practice guidance.
+Good practice guidance suggests policies should be reviewed on a three-year rolling program.
+As all our school policies are reviewed within a three-year window, we plan to assess each policy as it is written or reviewed, so that by Dec 2023, all policies will be impact assessed.

 - Attainment and Progress - Data arising from the school's cycle and statutory assessments is considered for vulnerable groups including SEND, Pupil Premium, Gender, EAL, Ethnicity, Summer Born children and LAC.

-- Accessibility - The school is in the process of setting up Disability Accessibility Committee; a group of stakeholders from different components of the school community; who meet to consider the accessibility of the school site for people with different disabilities.
-The committee will put forward proposed improvements which will then be included within the Disability Accessibility Action Plan.
-The committee will also consider the existing plan and assesses the progress that has been made towards meeting previous targets.
+- Accessibility - The school has a Disability Accessibility Committee; a group of stakeholders from different components of the school community; who meet to consider the accessibility of the school site for people with different disabilities.
+The committee puts forward proposed improvements which are then included within the Disability Accessibility Action Plan.
+The committee also considers the existing plan and assesses the progress that has been made towards meeting previous targets.